-1. Make a list.
+1. Plan it out.
 Before hitting the road, catalog the kitschy, the weird, the wonderful sights to see along the route.
 World’s largest ball of twine, anyone?
 Wall Drug pit stop?
 You bet!
 Then, make sure to stop and gawk a while so the kids can stretch their legs and you can grab a few family selfies to post.
 Find memorable roadside attractions that made our list or choose your own landmarks.

 3. Map out your trip.
 Pick up a few of the classic, old-school paper maps (one for each kid) and let them mark it up, highlight routes, check off milestones—whatever they’re interested in—as you go along your trip.
 It’s a great way to get them involved in the journey, instead of just focusing on the destination.

 4. Play 20 Questions.

 This classic game is easy even for your tiniest passenger.
 Make sure the answers are only yes or no and keep the answer simple for toddlers (in fact, give them a hint ahead of time: family pet, relative, favorite toy, etc.).